wangweichuan/ige/README.md

 * Live developer support via Skype
 * Access to related in-development projects such as the GUI editor (currently still in early / alpha stage development) on request

+The commercial license starts at just £60 GBP (roughly $99 USD) and can be found here: http://store.isogenicengine.com

 ## License

 You may use the IGE prototype for non-commercial, educational or hobbyist purposes only.
 If you wish to create a game that utilises the IGE and generates income from any source connected to the game via online means (this includes in-game purchases, banner adverts in the game or on the page the game runs on, bank transfers that were originated offline but were meant for in-game purchases etc) then you need to purchase a license for the engine.
 Examples of income that is not counted as requiring a license are t-shirts featuring the game or game art, accessories or other real-world items that are not part of the "digital" game etc. You can purchase a license from our website listed below.